 Our trip concludes in Vanderpool, Texas.
 Officially established in 1886, Vanderpool is located in prime scenic Hill Country.
 This area is famous for its fall foliage views at Lost Maples State Natural Area.
 This area is home to the protected Uvalde bigtooth maple trees which provide excellent fall colors viewing opportunities.
 But year round, this park is gorgeous to visit with the various wildflowers, canyon walls, and the Sabinal River.
 You can enjoy over ten miles of hiking, go fishing (no license required in Texas state parks or natural areas), backpack, view wildlife, and more.

 If you’re looking to switch up your outdoor activities, then you could try guided horseback riding.
 Elm Creek Stables is located about thirty minutes from Vanderpool in Concan, Texas.
 They offer guided rides on high or low trails, pony rides, and a petting zoo.
 Be sure to call ahead to make your reservations.

 After a long day of exploring, head to Lost Maples Winery to relax in your RV and have a glass of wine.
 Lost Maples Winery grows Black Spanish and Lenoir grapes on land that has been family-owned since before Texas was even a state.
 They produce a variety of wines that are fruit-forward in both red and white.
 This Harvest Hosts location has eight reservable spaces for rigs of any size.

 Heading south for the winter doesn’t exclusively limit you to the desert or Florida.
 Texas has plenty to offer and with something for everyone.
-Even better, you can stay for free at any of these locations above.
+Even better, you can stay at any of these locations above with no camping fees.
 Which means a few more bottles of wine or a few more rounds of golf for you!